-Swedenborg Library, Academic Support Center, College Grounds Café
+Swedenborg Library and Academic Success Center

-The Swedenborg Library houses over 118,000 books, periodicals, and special collections as well as access to databases and computers for student use, the College Bookstore and College Grounds Café.
+The Swedenborg Library houses over 118,000 books, periodicals, and special collections as well as access to databases and computers for student use and College Grounds café.
 The Swedenborg Library is a center for New Church research, housing the world's largest collection of Swedenborg's works, among other rare collections.
 College Grounds Café (serving Starbucks drinks) is a popular place for students and faculty to study, socialize, or meet in small groups.